Big Wood River water or watershed scenery in Idaho

 Backup water

 If the Big Wood is closed, high, warm, or crowded, compare the Big Lost River or Boise River after checking current rules and flows.
-Smaller tributary ideas should be researched separately before fishing.
+Smaller stream ideas should be researched separately before fishing.

 Ketchum and upper valley